stephenscaff/jumpoff-wp/readme.md

 As much as possible, css and js is organized by component, named after it's usage / BEM naming convention.
 JS files are loaded through `app.js` as module imports leveraging browserfy and babel.

+### Setup
+`inc/Setup/Setup` houses a setup singleton class to kick things off.

+### Better Folder Org
+`inc/Setup/loader.php` contains a template loader filter to reorg how wp loads template files.
+Now, are components and single/archive/search files are housed in `views` and organized by content type.

+For example, `single.php` is now found in `views/post/single.php` and an archive for the post type `Work` would be found in `views/work/archive.php`, etc. Partials are genreally scopped to their content type folder as well, using the underscore naming convention to indicate their included nature - ie, `inc/work/_nav.php`.

+Share files like app wide headers and footer are housed in `views/shared/*`, ie `views/shared/header.php`.

+Default files like `archive.php` are left in place currently and simple include to their enhanced locations.... for now... just in case.
+I'll pull them shortly.

 ### Fields